turboapps/docs/reference/command_line/config.md

 By default, Turbo is configured to connect to **https://turbo.net/hub**.

 #### Change the Storage Path
 The storage path points to the directory where images and containers are saved.
 By default, images and containers are saved in **%LOCALAPPDATA%\Spoon\Containers**.
-Use `--storage-path` flag to set the storage path to a different location.
+Use the `--storage-path` flag to set the storage path to a different location.

 It may be more efficient to share a repository of images in multi-user environment while keeping container storage in a separate, per user location.